Installer Directory

 The principle is as simple as it sounds.
 During the day, when we use less energy, but the sun’s rays shine brightest, the system collects more power.
 The electricity that you don't use at the point of generation can be diverted into your solar batteries or solar storage and saved for later.

 Like solar panels, there’s a huge range of solar storage options.
 These solutions range from simple DIY leisure batteries to cutting-edge lithium iron phosphate power banks with five-figure price tags.
-At their core, they all work the same way, invertors convert the power from panels into energy that can be used in your home in the UK and store it in batteries for later use.
+At their core, they all work the same way, inverters convert the power from panels into energy that can be used in your home in the UK and store it in batteries for later use.

-We’ve covered the very basics, but If you’d like to know more about solar storage, please check out our in-depth solar storage guide.
+We’ve covered the very basics, but If you’d like to know more about solar storage, please check out our in-depth solar storage guide

 When you go to have your solar panels installed, they will come with a meter that is placed in an accessible location within your home.
 What this meter does is record the amount of electricity that is being produced by the solar system, as well as how much electricity they are exporting back to the National Grid.
 This then allows you to work out how much you will be paid by Smart Export Guarantee (SEG).